dhiraj/androidmulticam/README.md

-# Android MultiCam Camera2 API Demo
+# Android MultiCamera Camera2 API Demo

 Android MultiCam project.
 Demonstrates how the Camera2 API allows simultaneous Camera Preview and Image Capture from multiple cameras on one device.

 The codebase is a liberal refactor and inspired from Google's [Android Camera2Basic example](https://github.com/googlesamples/android-Camera2Basic).
-A new [ManagedCamera](https://github.com/androidmulticam/blob/develop/javadoc/app/com.dhirajgupta.multicam.services/-managed-camera/index.md) class has been created to create a common code module that can be reused to create multiple instances of simultaneous cameras and this is showcased in the provided Activity.
+A new [ManagedCamera](https://github.com/dhiraj/androidmulticam/blob/develop/javadoc/app/com.dhirajgupta.multicam.services/-managed-camera/index.md) class has been created to as a common code module that can be reused to create multiple instances of simultaneous cameras and this is showcased in the provided Activity.

 ## Getting Started